Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Experimental Results

-\paragraph{Experiments and observations.} Now, we elaborate on the tasks conducted in Figures \ref{fig:intro1}, \ref{fig:umap}, \ref{fig:intro2}, \ref{fig:intro_init}, and \ref{fig:intro_init_2} and draw conclusions from our observations. \begin{itemize}[leftmargin=*] \item In \Cref{fig:intro1} (resp. \Cref{fig:intro_init}), we plot the numerical rank and training accuracy of the features against the layer index after training (resp. before training).
-Here, the numerical rank of a matrix is defined as the number of its singular values whose sum collectively accounts for more than 95\% of its nuclear norm.
+\begin{itemize}[leftmargin=*] \item In \Cref{fig:intro1} (resp. \Cref{fig:intro_init}), we plot the numerical rank and training accuracy of the features against the layer index after training (resp. before training).
+Here, the numerical rank of a matrix is defined as the number of top singular values whose sum collectively accounts for more than 95\% of its nuclear norm.
 In terms of training accuracy, we add a linear classification layer to a given layer $l$ of the neural network and train this added layer using the cross-entropy loss to compute the classification accuracy.
 It is observed in \Cref{fig:intro1} that the training accuracy rapidly increases in the initial layers and nearly saturates in the deep layers, whereas the numerical rank increases in the initial layers and then decreases in the deep layers progressively in the trained networks.
 This observation suggests that the initial layers of a network create linearly separable features that can achieve accurate classification, while the subsequent layers further compress these features progressively.

 \item In \Cref{fig:umap}, we employ a 2D UMAP plot \citep{mcinnes2018umap} with the default settings in the UMAP Python package to visualize the evolution of features from shallow to deep layers.
 It is observed that in the first layer, features do not exhibit obvious structures in terms of feature compression and discrimination; the features from the same class are more and more compressed, while the features from different classes become more and more separable from layer 2 to layer 4; this within-class compression and between-class discrimination pattern is strengthened from layer 4 to layer 6.
 This visualization demonstrates that features in the same class are compressed, while the features from different classes are discriminated progressively.